-Effective July 2, UCF will create two new colleges – one focused on health professions and sciences and the other on urban innovation and education – and one new interdisciplinary, inter-college school focused on communication and new media.
+Effective July 2, UCF will create two new colleges – one focused on health professions and sciences and the other on community innovation and education – and one new interdisciplinary, inter-college school focused on communication and media.

 Frequently Asked Questions

 Why did UCF decide to realign academic programs and colleges?

 The creation of the UCF Lake Nona Medical Center and a new campus in downtown Orlando presented us two very exciting opportunities to bend the future by reimagining what higher education should look like in the 21st century – and to lead it.
 This restructuring aligns our strengths in areas of opportunity and organizational changes that will better position our faculty, staff, and students for the future.

 In August, Provost Whittaker charged two task forces to make recommendations that realign our academic units and improve synergies and partnership opportunities in key areas of health care, urban innovation, education, and communication and new media.